15-30 min4 servingsAmerican

 Ingredients

-• 1/4 cup unsweetened apple cider
+• ¼ cup unsweetened apple cider

-• 2 tsp toasted sesame oil
+• 2 tsp. toasted sesame oil

-• 2 tbsp light brown sugar
+• 2 tbsp. light brown sugar

-• 1 tbsp red chile paste
+• 1 tbsp. red chile paste

-• 4 medium scallions
+• 4 medium scallions, finely sliced, for topping

-• 2 tsp white sesame seeds
+• 2 tsp. white sesame seeds, for topping

 INSTRUCTIONS

-2. Optional 1 Max Pressure Cooker
+2. Option 1 Max Pressure Cooker

-3. Optional 2 All Pressure Cookers
+3. Option 2 All Pressure Cookers

 4. Use the quick-release method to bring the pot’s pressure back to normal.
 Unlatch the lid and open the pot.
 Spoon the chicken and sauce into bowls; top with the scallions and sesame seeds.